About this course

 - case studies

-Qualified practitioners, known as mentors, assess practice in a clinical environment.
-They use skills assessments, structured examinations and assessment of professional behaviour.
-All assessment meets NMC criteria.
+Qualified practitioners, known as supervisors and assessors, assess practice in the clinical environment.
+They use skills assessments, structured examinations, and assessment of professional behaviour.
+All assessment meets Nursing and Midwifery Council criteria.

 To apply for this course:

-The University of Chester does not accept Level 2 key skills / functional skills.
+Level 2 key skills / functional skills are not usually accepted by Universities.
 The only equivalent considered is Access to Higher Education GCSE equivalent units.
 A maximum of 8 UCAS points from GCE AS levels are accepted.

 Pay and costs